--All of the Mario Kart games are great, but this one really stands out for 2 reasons: 1) The special weapons.
+-All of the Mario Kart games are great, but this one really stands out for two reasons: 1) The special weapons.
 2) The double character selection.
 My friends and I played with all light kart characters, how could you not?
-In retrospect, I played this game way to much during 4 years of college.
-We discovered strategies and playing styles that I didn’t even know were possible in a Mario Kart game…Dissecting for hours what the best special weapon was.
-Was it the 3 shells?
+In retrospect, I played this game way too much during four years of college.
+We discovered strategies and playing styles that I didn’t even know were possible in a Mario Kart game, dissecting for hours what the best special weapon was.
+Was it the three shells?
 The Bowser shell?
 The Super Mushroom?
 The Big Banana?
 The only drawback to this game was that it almost gave me multiple heart attacks.
 I just wish the blue shell could be outlawed.

 2) Mike Tyson’s Punch-Out!
 (Nintendo)

 -The Rocky Balboa of video games.
 Little Mac was a lovabale underdog who continued to rise up the ranks against seemingly unbeatable opponents.
 Piston Honda.
 Soda Popinski.
 Bald Bull.
 Macho Man.
 You know the names.
 Everything about this game works, especially the music.
 This game gets your heart pumping from the opening screen.
 All you see is darkness with a bell and a cheering crowd heard in the background.
 It’s an epic game with the hardest video game boss of all time waiting for you at the end.